wis-delft/wis-delft.github.io/_people/template.md

 github:

 # look for your image here: https://github.com/wis-delft/wis-delft.github.io/tree/master/assets/img/people
+# if your image doesn't exist, upload it here: https://drive.google.com/drive/u/0/folders/1OXa7z4Oj7gzIQ_g26G8RX2a5G454HvjA
-# write the exact name of the image as it appears on GitHub
+# write the exact name of the image as it appears on GitHub or Drive
 image:

 # the TUD email address